preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 (This documentation ongoing, more will be added soon).

+**Note!** In some files Subject is called "EmailTitle" and Body can be called "Decsription".
+In this document Subject and Body are always used.

 Announcements e-mails
 -------------------------
 There are three different e-mails that can be sent, regarding comments to announcements.
-In all three e-mails, just one token is supported:
+In all three e-mails, just one token is supported in Subject:

 + {{title}}